The 60-second version

 Howatson and colleagues at Northumbria ran the most-cited tart-cherry-sleep trial.
 Participants drank 240 mL of Montmorency cherry juice concentrate twice daily for 7 days.
 The outcomes:

-- Total sleep time increased by ~25 minutes per night vs. placebo.
+- Total sleep time increased modestly per night vs. placebo, with time in bed rising correspondingly.

 - Sleep efficiency rose 5-6% (proportion of time in bed actually asleep).